 Les is experienced in financings involving asset-backed securities (ABS), collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), and commercial mortgage-backed securities (CMBS), representing issuers, investment banks, funds, liquidity banks, and credit enhancers.
 He helped form the first trust certificate program securitized by low income housing bonds in the 1990's.
 Les also helped establish the first short-term option certificate program secured by outstanding debt in the 1980's, and securitizations relating to new asset classes such as television rights and timber revenues.

-He recently represented Fannie Mae and Freddie Mac in the purchase by the US Department of Treasury of $13.5 billion of GSE securities backed by a portfolio of bonds (New Issue Bond Program), and bond liquidity and credit enhanced multistate pooled single family and multifamily transactions of $8 billion (Temporary Credit and Liquidity Program), the major successful US initiatives dealing with the prior housing crisis.
+He represented Fannie Mae and Freddie Mac in the purchase by the US Department of Treasury of $13.5 billion of GSE securities backed by a portfolio of bonds (New Issue Bond Program), and bond liquidity and credit enhanced multistate pooled single family and multifamily transactions of $8 billion (Temporary Credit and Liquidity Program), the major successful US initiatives dealing with the prior housing crisis.
 For both programs, Les drafted many of the template documents and assisted in overseeing program implementation.
 These transactions involved nearly 100 state and local governmental issuers.

 He recently closed on a multi-use real estate financing for the National Urban League’s new headquarters and civil rights museum, to be located in Harlem.
 The National Urban League is a civil rights organization dedicated to economic empowerment, equality, and social justice on behalf of African-Americans and other historically underserved communities.